-TBS-CSW-2104d Given a loaded M2A1 heavy machine gun with a malfunction or stoppage not corrected by immediate action, perform remedial action for a cartridge stuck in chamber and return the gun to action.
+TBS-CSW-2104d Given a M2 heavy machinegun, loaded with ammunition, with a malfunction or stoppage not corrected by immediate action, while wearing a fighting load, perform remedial action for stuck cartridge to return the gun to action.

-TBS-CSW-2104e Given a loaded M2A1 heavy machine gun with a malfunction or stoppage not corrected by immediate action, perform remedial action for cartridge stuck on T-slot to return the gun to action.
+TBS-CSW-2104e Given a M2 heavy machinegun, loaded with ammunition, with a malfunction or stoppage not corrected by immediate action, while wearing a fighting load, perform remedial action for stuck cartridge on the T-slot to return the gun to action.